Sam Smith (American politician): Open Housing Act

+The local real estate industry campaigned against the bill and succeeded in pushing it into a public referendum to be decided in the November 1968 election.
+In spite of their misgivings over the effectiveness of this bill, Seattle civil rights activists on a Central District housing committee rallied support for the bill during the referendum.
+At the time, the Central District was the only area of the city where Black people could live, due to racial discrimination in law and during the real estate process.
+Seattle's Japanese American community had not previously unified around the open housing cause, but Y. Philip Hayasaka and Toru Sakahara also convinced the Seattle branch of the Japanese American Citizens League to back the bill and city open housing measures.^{:111-112} Many people in the state voted against the bill during the referendum, but the results were moot because that April the U.S. federal government passed the Fair Housing Act of 1968.

+Leaving the House

-Smith served five consecutive terms until 1967, when he left to seek a seat on the Seattle City Council.
+Smith served five consecutive terms in the Washington House of Representatives until 1967, when he left to seek a seat on the Seattle City Council.
+That same year, he was honored as Legislator of the Year by the Young Man's Democratic Club.

 Smith's wife, Marion King Smith, campaigned for Smith's former seat in the legislature in 1970, but was defeated by Republican Michael Ross.
 Smith would later attribute Ross' victory over his wife to a defection of Smith's traditional allies among the district's black leaders, who were "afraid that the power in the black community was too centered on me."

 Seattle City Council

 Smith ran for the Seattle City Council in 1967 after Ray Eckmann retired from the council.
-He defeated Bob Dunn in the general election 53% to 47%, becoming the first African-American Seattle City Councilmember.
+Smith defeated Bob Dunn in the general election 53% to 47%, becoming the first African-American Seattle City Councilmember.
+Additionally, Smith and Art Fletcher, elected in Pasco that year, became the first African-American city councilmembers in Washington State.
 Smith would win in large margins in his next four reelection bids.